oliup-io/oliup-cs-php/README.md

 # Running in CI

-You could do a “dry run”, which will fail if it detects code style violations.
+This will fail if it detects code style violations.

 ```shell
 vendor/bin/oliup-cs fix-ci